The Hardy Boys: Legal disputes

 In 1980, dissatisfied with the lack of creative control at Grosset & Dunlap and the lack of publicity for the Hardy Boys 50th anniversary in 1977, Harriet Adams (née Stratemeyer) switched publishers for the Hardy Boys and Nancy Drew, as well as other series, to Simon & Schuster.
 Grosset & Dunlap filed suit against the Syndicate and Simon & Schuster, citing "breach of contract, copyright infringement, and unfair competition" and requesting $300 million in damages.

 The outcome of the case turned largely on the question of who had written the Nancy Drew series.
-Adams filed a countersuit, claiming that, as the author of the Nancy Drew Mystery Stories, she retained the rights to her work.
-Although Adams had written many Nancy Drew titles after 1953 and edited others, she claimed to be the author of all of the early titles.
-In fact, she had rewritten the older titles, but she was not the original author.
-When Mildred Benson, the author of the early Nancy Drew volumes, was called to testify about her work for the Syndicate, Benson's role in writing the manuscripts of early titles was revealed in court with extensive documentation, contradicting Adams' claims to authorship.
+Adams filed a countersuit, claiming that, as author of the Nancy Drew Mystery Stories, she retained the rights to her work.
+Although Adams wrote many Nancy Drew titles after 1953 and edited others, she claimed to have authored all the early titles.
+In fact, she had rewritten the older titles but was not the original author.
+When Mildred Benson, the author of the early Nancy Drew volumes, testified about her work for the Syndicate, Benson's role in writing the manuscripts of early titles was revealed in court with extensive documentation, contradicting Adams' claims to authorship.
 The court ruled that Grosset had the rights to publish the original series of both Nancy Drew and the Hardy Boys as they were in print in 1980, but did not own characters or trademarks.
-Furthermore, any new publishers chosen by Adams were completely within their rights to print new titles.
+Furthermore, any new publishers chosen by Adams were within their rights to print new titles.